PhilPlantMan/PIP1/README.md

 ### Prerequisites

+This pipeline has only been tested in Windows 10.
+Issues with other operating systems are likely
 This pipeline was written with R version 4.0.2.
 All other dependencies should install automatically
 If you are unfamiliar with R, please install [RStudio](https://rstudio.com/products/rstudio/download/)